 Everyone gets excited about new things.
-The new clothes, new bikes, new cars etc always attract the public.
+The new clothes, new bike, new car, new job etc. always attract the public.

-Investors are also like common people and hence they are also influenced by the ‘NEW’.
+Investors are also like ordinary people and hence they are also tempted by the word ‘NEW’.
 Be it a new technology, a new industry or a new company.

 In this post, we are going to discuss whether it’s worth investing in these new companies which enter the market for the first time.

 Here are the contents that we are going to discuss in this post:

 - What is an Initial Public Offering (IPO)?

 - What are the disadvantages of conducting IPOs?

 - Why do many IPOs come in the bull market?

 What is an Initial Public Offering (IPO)?

 When a privately held company offers its shares for the first time to the public, then it is called Initial public offering (IPO).
 It is a way for companies to enter the stock market.